Peter Schwartzkopf

-Peter C. Schwartzkopf (born January 15, 1955) is an American politician and the Speaker of the Delaware House of Representatives.
-A member of the Democratic Party, he has represented the 14th district since 2002.
-His district covers Rehoboth Beach, Lewes, and Dewey Beach, and he is the only Democrat in the Delaware General Assembly from Sussex County.
-He served as Majority Leader of the House (2009-2013) before being elected Speaker in 2013.
+Peter C. Schwartzkopf (born January 15, 1955) is an American politician and former Speaker of the Delaware House of Representatives.
+A member of the Democratic Party, he represented the 14th district from 2002 to 2024.
+His district covers Rehoboth Beach, Lewes, and Dewey Beach in Sussex County.
+Prior to his election to the House, he was a state police officer.